Except for a few special cases, ESO data are world-wide available and can be requested after the proprietary period by the astronomical community.

 - Data from the ESO Imaging Survey and other projects, see the list of data packages.

-- Phase3 Data Products (including reduced images from the VISTA public surveys), see the Phase3 data release overview page
+- Phase3 Data Products (ESO public surveys; ESO pipeline-reduced products; Large programs: GOODS, zCOSMOS; etc.), see the Phase3 data release overview page.

 Science data are stored in the archive together with the calibration and auxiliary data.